Your guiding life through times of trouble, confusion, murkiness, deception, lies, deceit, tumult, and chaos.

 In fact, a lot more than that are not going to have it because it's going to be so expensive.

-But my friends in the other party have made the idea preventing these people from getting health care, their holy grail.
+But my friends in the other party have made the idea preventing these people from getting health care their holy grail.

 So in a press conference, there's Obama saying the Republican Party doesn't want you to have health care.

-Not health insurance, the Republican Party doesn't want you to get treated.
+The Republican Party doesn't want you to get treated.

 It is patently absurd.

-There's nothing to back that up that is an absolutely irresponsible allegation, but he makes it with impunity.
+There's nothing to back that up that is an absolutely irresponsible allegation.

-Nobody in the press court challenges him on it, and the low information voters pick up on it.
+Nobody in the press corps challenges him on it.

 Yeah, yeah, the Republicans hate people.

-They don't want anybody to get well, you get sick, die.
+They don't want anybody to get well.

 That's what the Republicans want.